 Don’t create accounts you won’t update regularly

 Your fans will have preferences for certain social media sites like Facebook, Twitter, Instagram, and SoundCloud.
+You can buy Instagram followers via this site for the best social media engagement.
 Fans who may not be all that interested in Twitter might spend more time on Twitter just to catch your posts and will be disappointed if you stop posting.
 Don’t waste their time.
 If you’re going to create an account, make sure you have the time and energy to manage your account regularly.

 Your fans will expect regular content on Facebook, Twitter, and Instagram.
 However, you can get away with posting tracks sporadically on SoundCloud.
 It’s okay to cross-post, but don’t engage fans on ten platforms if you only have time to manage three.